dariusgm/lunarvim/README.md

 ### Pass proxy parameter
 If you want to work with lunarvim image behind a proxy and want to be able to easily acces the internet.
 No Problem.
-You can pass the proxy parameter by using an env file as follows:
+You can pass the proxy parameter by using an env file as follows.

 1. Create an env file with your proxy settings, i.e. '.env'
 ```
 http_proxy=http://<USER>:<PASSWORD>@<HOST>:<PORT>